 Immunotherapy is a treatment that gives your immune system more power to fight your cancer.
-Every day, our immune system recognises dangerous substances-cancer cells, foreign invaders like bacteria and some viruses-and hunts them down and destroys them.
+Every day, our immune system recognizes dangerous substances-cancer cells, foreign invaders like bacteria and some viruses-and hunts them down and destroys them.
 However, some cancer cells (including melanoma cells) have ways of evading your immune system, preventing it from doing its job.
-In fact, the immune system may not even recognise these cancer cells, and so they can keep growing and multiplying.
+In fact, the immune system may not even recognize these cancer cells, and so they can keep growing and multiplying.

-Currently, the immunotherapies we will discuss below are given intravenously, with the exception of talimogene laherparepvec (T-VEC), which is given intralesionally (intra-tumourally, or directly into the tumour).
+Currently, the immunotherapies we will discuss below are given intravenously, with the exception of talimogene laherparepvec, which is given intralesionally (intra-tumorally, or directly into the tumor).